ddev/ddev.com/src/pages/blog/one-minute-wordpress.md

 ### Future Roadmap

-Coming soon on [the project roadmap](https://github.com/drud/ddev/wiki/roadmap), we will expand support to Windows, provide the ability to add additional containers to provide additional services and open the door for integration with 3rd party hosting providers in order to easily sync down content and files from the cloud.
+Coming soon on [the project roadmap](https://github.com/drud/ddev/wiki/roadmap), we will expand support to Windows, provide the ability to add additional containers to provide additional services and open the door for integration with third-party hosting providers in order to easily sync down content and files from the cloud.
 Stay tuned!

 **[Get started with DDEV-Local](/get-started/) today!**